Matthew Wearn: Career

 Wearn won silver medals at the Laser World Championships in 2018, 2019 and 2020.
 He qualified to represent Australia at the 2020 Summer Olympics in Tokyo 2021, winning the gold medal in Laser event.

 In the 2022 Australia Day Honours Wearn was awarded the Medal of the Order of Australia.
 In 2023, awarded Male Able-Athlete of the Year at the AIS Sport Performance Awards.

 In August 2024, Wearn defended his Olympic title in the Laser class.

 In 2024, awarded Male Able-Athlete of the Year at the AIS Sport Performance Awards.

 Wearn is a three-time winner of the Australian Sailing Male Sailor of the Year Award (2018, 2023 and 2024) and in 2024 was inducted into the Australian Sailing Hall of Fame.

 Personal life

 As a 15-year-old, Matt was invited to train with the Western Australian under-15 Australian rules football team, but due to sailing commitments, he had to turn this opportunity down.

 In 2023, he married Belgian sailor Emma Plasschaert.
+Following his second Olympic gold medal triumph at the 2024 Paris Olympics, Matt took time to reflect on his next challenge.
+During this period, he rekindled his passion for cycling, which ultimately led him to join one of Perth’s most vibrant cycling groups, Pickle Juice Cycling.